infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ## Assets, global styles, and partials

-As defined by `angular-cli`, assets placed in `src/assets` will be served statically.
+As defined by the `angular-cli`, assets placed in `src/assets` will be served statically.

 Global styles should be placed in the `src/app/styles` dir.
 The styles dir has a very similar structure as that described in the [SASS Styleguide](/books/frontend/SASS%20Styleguide/File%20organization), so please check it out.